tiarno/reachtim/content/articles/bottle.md

             people.tpl
             person.tpl

+To add a new application:

+1. create the application code file in the root directory, like `people.py`
+2. mount the application in the `bottle_adapter.wsgi` file
-To add a new application, you create the application stub in the root directory, add a `css`, `js` file if needed, add `view` subdirectory to contain the application templates.
+3. add the template path in the `bottle_adapter.wsgi` file
+4. add a `css`, `js` file if needed
+5. add `view` subdirectory to contain the application templates.

 In this example we don't use any javascript or even css, but in real life you will probably want to add that in.
-This directory layout keeps things simple and it's easy to extend.
+This directory layout keeps things simple and separated, and it's easy to extend.

 ### Apache Configuration {: .article-title}